Aspects of self-dual Yang-Mills and self-dual gravity: Review

 \subsection{Scattering Amplitudes}

 The scattering amplitude in a field theory is a probability amplitude for one set of particles to scatter into another set of particles via some interaction.
 To compute this object in the conventional way, one considers the set of all possible Feynman diagrams with external propagators amputated, external legs put on-shell and finally these legs are projected to polarization states.
-The compact notation of such an amplitude in say, Yang-Mills theory is given as

-where $a_i$ are the colour indices which are left free, $k_i$ are the momenta of the particles scattered and $\epsilon_i$ are the polarization states of the particles.
+The compact notation of such an amplitude in say, Yang-Mills theory is given as \be \mathcal{A}^{a_1a_2..a_n}(k_1,\epsilon_1,....,k_n,\epsilon_n), \ee where $a_i$ are the colour indices which are left free, $k_i$ are the momenta of the particles scattered and $\epsilon_i$ are the polarization states of the particles.
 While the colour indices in such an amplitude are left free, the Lorentz indices are projected to polarization states.
 Thus the amplitude is a Lorentz scalar.
 Scattering in the classical limit is captured by the tree level amplitudes, while quantum corrections are perturbatively taken into account by loop level amplitudes.
 Amplitudes have few essential features which severely constraint their form.
 Let us point out and explain these. \begin{itemize} \item \textbf{Unitarity}\\ The unitarity principle states that the sum of all probabilities for a process to happen will be unity.
 Thus, the complete S-matrix for a process must be a unitary operator \be SS^{\dagger}=\mathds{1}. \ee The unitarity principle restricts the type of quantum field theories one can study to model reality.
 The fact that non-renormalizability is seen as a breakdown of the predictability of a theory stems from the fact that perturbative unitarity is lost.
 Beside constraining the theoretical structure, the principle of unitarity is very much applicable to compute actual processes.
 Based on it, the ideas of computing loop level amplitudes were developed many years ago and such techniques remain immensely fruitful to this day. \end{itemize}

 \begin{itemize} \item \textbf{Locality}\\ The interactions of a field theory are local in character, due to relativistic constraints.
 The amplitude contains the interactions in a given Feynman graph.
 Locality then manifests in the kinematic structure of an amplitude, particularly in its pole structure.
 For instance, the intermediate line in a Feynman graph corresponds to a propagator which is off-shell.
 The only poles which may occur are when some subset of these intermediate particles become on-shell.
 Thus, these poles determine the energy width in which some of the particles can appear to be observables. \end{itemize}